 African American Literature; Twentieth Century Literature; African Diaspora Studies

 Carter Mathes is a specialist in African American Literature, Twentieth Century Literature, and African Diaspora Studies.
 His first book, Imagine the Sound: Experimental African American Literature After Civil Rights (University of Minnesota Press, 2015) focuses on the relationship between sound and literary innovation during the 1960s and 1970s.
-Currently, he is working on a second book project that examines practices of improvisation and formations of black radical thought in literature and music as they move between Jamaica and the United States during the second half of the twentieth-century.
-He has published essays in Small Axe, Contemporary Literature, Callaloo, and African American Review.
+Currently, he is working on a second book, Ecologies of Funk, that examines formations of black radical thought in literature and music as they move between Jamaica and New Orleans during the second half of the twentieth-century.
+He has published essays in venues including Small Axe, Contemporary Literature, Callaloo, and African American Review.